Moving to a Legal Blood-Alcohol Limit of .05

 A 120-pound woman can reach a .05 limit with little more than a single drink.
 Instead of deterring the most dangerous heavily intoxicated drivers on the road, a .05 legal limit discourages responsible drinkers from having a single drink with dinner and, in the end, criminalizes what is perfectly responsible behavior.

-The American Beverage Institute has ran multiple full-page ads in USA Today, the Salt Lake Tribune and the Deseret News to combat Utah’s .05 legislation.
+The American Beverage Institute ran multiple full-page ads in USA Today, the Salt Lake Tribune, Deseret News, and the Idaho Statesman in conjunction with Utah’s move to .05.
 The ads are below: